 Students assigned independent teaching responsibilities are expected to work closely with the Director of Undergraduate Studies and/or the Director of Graduate Studies as well as the specific faculty member(s) associated with the particular course to which student is assigned.
-The Director of Undergraduate Studies and/or the Director of Graduate Studies and the faculty member will review the course syllabus and other teaching materials, serve as a resource person, and review the course teaching evaluations.
+The Director of Undergraduate Studies, the Director of Graduate Studies, and the faculty member will review course syllabi and other teaching materials for courses being taught independently.
+Although the department does not have required syllabi or textbooks for our courses, students are expected to follow existing department and discipline norms when preparing a course.
+It is also necessary for students to be aware of and follow university and college guidelines for course syllabi and other related policies.
+The department will also review the teaching evaluations for those courses being taught independently by graduate students and will provide additional feedback when needed.